 Also the sponsor’s “extended family”:

-- grandchild of the UK-based sponsor or of the UK-based sponsor’s partner; or
+(iv) grandchild of the UK-based sponsor or of the UK-based sponsor’s partner; or

-- adult child aged 18 or over on the date of application of the UK- based sponsor or of the UK-based sponsor’s partner; or
+(vi) adult child (aged 18 or over on the date of application) of the UK- based sponsor or of the UK-based sponsor’s partner; or

-- aunt or uncle of the UK based sponsor
+(vii) aunt or uncle of the UK-based sponsor; or

-- niece or nephew of the UK based sponsor
+(ix) niece or nephew of the UK-based sponsor

 In addition, extended family members can bring some of their own immediate family members:

-- child aged under 18 on the date of application of an extended family member;
+(ii) child aged under 18 on the date of application of an extended family member; or

-- parent of a child aged under 18 on the date of application who is an extended family member; or
+(iii) parent of a child aged under 18 on the date of application, where the child is the extended family member; or

 Importantly, though, “where applying as an immediate family member of an extended family member, the extended family member must be applying at the same time or have been granted under the scheme”.